-A Deep Dive into Deep Learning in 2019 comments on the “ubiquitous” presence of DL in many facets of AI — be it NLP or computer vision applications.
-Gradually, AI and DL-enabled automated systems, tools, and solutions are penetrating and taking over all business sectors —from marketing to customer experience, from virtual reality to natural language processing (NLP) — the digital impact is everywhere.
+This comparative post on AI, ML, and DL discusses the “ubiquitous” presence of DL in many facets of AI – be it NLP or computer vision applications.
+Gradually, AI- and DL-enabled automated systems, tools, and solutions are penetrating and taking over all business sectors – from marketing to customer experience, from virtual reality to natural language processing (NLP) – and the digital impact is everywhere.

 Facebook Researchers Plagued with Privacy Dilemma

-Deep Learning Will Be the End to End Encryption brings forth controversy over public demand of absolute privacy of personal data.
+Here is a look back at the 2018 controversy over public demand of absolute privacy of personal data.
 This consumer demand is in direct conflict with Facebook’s current AI research endeavors.
 The AI researchers at Facebook need to “mass harvest” personal data to train learning algorithms.

 Another severely limiting characteristic of DL-enabled solutions is that the learning algorithms still cannot provide detailed reasons for their choices, which can provoke users to accept decisions provided by AI tools blindly and then concoct “fake” explanations for any rejected answer.
 That is not very encouraging for decision-support solutions!

-Democratization of Deep Learning in Five to Ten Years
+Democratization of Deep Learning in Five to 10 Years

-Predictions for the Future of Deep Learning claims that in the next 5 to 10 years, DL will be democratized via every software-development platform.
+The AI industry insiders have, for many years, suggested that entire ML environment should be democratized.
 DL tools will become a standard part of the developer’s toolkit.
 Reusable DL components, incorporated into standard DL libraries, will carry the training characteristics of its previous models to speed up learning.
 As automation of deep learning tools continue, there’s an inherent risk the technology will develop into something so complex that the average developer will find themselves totally ignorant.